Rules-of-Thumb for A/B and Multivariate Tests

 I recently got interviewed on Unbounce blog as a conversion hero.
-In the interview, I shared few rules-of-thumb related to A/B and multivariate testing which you may find helpful.
-I developed these heuristics while observing and advising hundreds of tests created by Visual Website Optimizer users.
-So, in this post I will paraphrase and expand on some of the things I shared in the interview.
+In the interview, I shared a few rules of thumb related to A/B and multivariate testing, which you may find helpful.
+I developed these heuristics while observing and advising hundreds of tests created by VWO users.
+So, in this post, I will paraphrase and expand on some of the things I shared in the interview.

 A/B or Multivariate, which test methodology to choose?

 Three main criteria will help you in choosing the right methodology between A/B testing or Multivariate testing:

 - Traffic on test page: MVT requires lots of traffic to get any significant results

 - Design resources available: MVT requires fewer design resourc

 - Objectives of the test: MVT is used for optimizing existing design and A/B test is used for optimizing conversions by testing a completely new design

 Quoting from the interview, here is an elaboration on these three factors:

 The eligibility criteria for each method is traffic of course.
 You should not attempt to do MVT if you don’t have enough traffic on the site.
 But assuming traffic isn’t a constraint, MVT works best when you are hyper-optimizing.
 That is, when your aim is to squeeze the last drop of conversion rate juice from your existing design.
 On the other hand, A/B testing should be used if you want to test completely different designs and ideas.
 Ideally, an organization should do lots of MVT tests followed by a few large A/B tests.

 MVT typically requires less design resources as compared to large scale A/B test changes.
 Moreover, as I said, if the objective is to optimizing existing design MVT (or single element change) is way to go.
 But if you want to do radical changes on the page (say layout change, theme change, etc.) you will go with A/B testing.